 In terms of personality, the skills we learn and the habits we develop as women can be hard to transfer to our lives as men.
 Relationships that we develop as women may not carry over to our masculine selves.

-At some point on the slope the trans woman decides that transition is the best course of action for her.
-Even if she had previously decided to live as a man, she may conclude at this point that it was the wrong decision.
-She may well be right, but that does not mean she was wrong in her previous decision not to transition.
-What has happened is that she has changed from someone who was probably better off not transitioning to someone who was probably better off transitioning.
+At some point on the slope, some trans women decide that transition is the best course of action for them.
+Even if they had previously decided to live as aman, they may conclude at this point that it was the wrong decision.
+They may well be right, but that does not mean they were wrong in their previous decisions not to transition.
+What has happened is that they have changed from someone who was probably better off not transitioning to someone who was probably better off transitioning.

-It was the slippery slope, the dysphoria ratchet, that changed her over time.
+It was the slippery slope, the dysphoria ratchet, that changed each of them over time.
 Each significant gender event grew and developed the habits, the thought patterns, the relationships that formed her feminine identity.
 As this new identity has been growing, the sunk costs have been mounting and she has been neglecting to make similar investments in the masculine identity that she had chosen to remain with.

 When the feminine identity is so small and undeveloped compared to the masculine identity, it is easy to reject or defer transition.
 But if it gets to the point where the feminine identity is better developed, transition can seem more feasible.
 If someone has spent a day or more as a woman, it is easier to imagine spending the rest of her life as a woman.